dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/invest.md

 Question: Why is it important for user stories to be Independent, as per the INVEST criteria?
 A: To ensure they can be developed in any sequence without dependencies
-B: To guarantee they are unrelated to the project's goals
+B: To guarantee they are unrelated to the project's goals and objectives
 C: To allow them to be omitted without impacting the project
 D: To make sure they do not require testing
 Answer: A